 Clare Azzopardi is an award-winning writer who’s passion for the Maltese language has proved that Maltese works can attract wider audiences.
 Having devoted much of her time to promoting Maltese literature abroad, she has also had her own stories translated and published overseas.
+Click here for more translations services that offer the best price package as well as shows about its availability for other famous global languages.
 Yet, she admits that – if she could tell her younger self one thing – it would be to wait before publishing all the things she wrote.

 Her upcoming play – the dark, humorous and eccentric Tebut Isfar – will be performed at the Valletta Campus Theatre, this October.
 So, before moving on to her next project – a libretto for a children’s opera ‘Il-Qtates ta’ Max-Xatt’ – she spoke to us, here at Living in Malta, about Tebut Isfar… because there’s more to theatre than just language.